What is Folic Acid (Vitamin B9)?

 The unlikely, minor side effects that can occur are as follows:

 Keep in mind that folic acid is a water-soluble substance, so your body quickly eliminates it from the body via urinary excretion.
 For this reason, it makes the risk of toxicity very low.

 When supplementing with folic acid powder, take no more than 500 mcg to 1 mg daily.
 Store the powder in a dry and cool location.
 Of course, be sure to speak to a medical professional before adding this supplement to your regimen.

 The Bottom Line

-As always, it is important to discuss adding any supplement to your regimen with a medical professional.
+As always, it is essential to discuss with a medical professional about adding any supplement to your diet.